yorek/awesome-azure-sql/README.md

 # Awesome Azure SQL resources [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated awesome list of resources for taking advantage of everything Azure SQL has to offer, useful for the beginners and the veterans.

+Please note that the readme file is autogenerate.
+Check out [here](HOW-TO-CONTRIBUTE.MD) to learn how to contribute (hint: it's super easy!).

 ## Code Samples